hashicorp/research-resources/README.md

 * http://www.arxiv-sanity.com/
 * https://www.researchgate.net/

+Even without creating an acccount, Google Scholar has some very useful features.
+Click on the title of a paper and look for a link of the form "Cited by nnn" where nnn is the number of papers that cite this paper.
+Clicking on that link will bring up links to each of those papers.
+You can sort the papers by the date of their publication, or by Google's assessment of their relevance.
+You can also search just within these publications, to further narrow your search.

 ## Curated Research Discovery and Discussion

 There are many academics, engineers and other interested individuals who publish personal selections of research that are relevant to their specialism or interests.
 Some of the ones HashiCorp consults most frequently are: